Financial Management Standards

 Currently, we have four resources for our standards, all of which are aligned with similar parts of the Federal Integrated Business Framework:

-The data elements needed to support the inputs and outputs in the use cases.
+This minimum set of business data elements reflects what is required to support the inputs and outputs identified in the business use cases, capabilities, business information exchanges and business reports.

 Other Treasury resources you may need